Scott D. Anderson

-Major Scott Douglas Anderson (May 2, 1965 – March 23, 1999) was an American aviator, engineer, inventor, football player, musician, outdoor adventurer, and award-winning author.
+Major Scott Douglas Anderson (May 2, 1965 – March 23, 1999) was an American aviator, engineer, outdoor adventurer, and award-winning author.
 He flew F-16s and instructed pilots for the Air National Guard, and was a general aviation test pilot and flight operations officer.
-In 1998, he completed the flight-testing of the first certified whole-plane parachute recovery system, which is credited with saving over 200 lives as standard equipment on Duluth, Minnesota-based Cirrus Aircraft's line of single-engine light aircraft.
+In 1998, he completed the flight-testing of the first certified whole-plane parachute recovery system, the Cirrus Airframe Parachute System (CAPS), which is credited with saving over 200 lives as standard equipment on Duluth, Minnesota-based Cirrus Aircraft's line of single-engine light aircraft.

 In 1999, Anderson died in a plane crash near the Duluth International Airport while conducting tests of the first production model Cirrus SR20.
 He was posthumously inducted into the Minnesota Aviation Hall of Fame in 2010 for his contributions to the development and advancement of aviation in the state.
 The Scott D. Anderson Leadership Foundation was created in his honor.

 Early years and education

 Scott Anderson was born in Boston, Massachusetts.
 He and his family moved to Duluth, Minnesota when he was six years old.
 He graduated from Duluth East High School as a star football player and went on to attend the University of Minnesota.
 As an undergraduate engineering student-intern and a member of Minnesota Power's Research and Development team, Anderson earned recognition as co-inventor on a U.S. patent.
 He continued his college career later at Stanford University, where he led an undergraduate team to build a two-person submarine.
 Anderson graduated from Stanford in 1987 with degrees in mechanical engineering and history.